Aloha, Komo Mai, E komo mai, Mahalo!

 1/3 c. sweetened coconut, toasted

 One day ahead or earlier in the day, cook the rice, so it has time to cool.
 Bring to boil the 3 cups water.
 Add the rice to the boiling water, stirring once, then let simmer unstirred for 20 minutes or so.
 Remove rice from heat and stir in the 1/4 c. coconut oil.
 Leave the lid on; refrigerate until chilled.
 Mix together the 1/3 cup sweetened dried mango, 1/4 cup toasted macadamia nuts, 1/4 cup Italian parsley and 1/4 cup cilantro.
 Close to serving time, add all the chopped ingredients (nuts, fruit, herbs), 2 tablespoons frozen pineapple juice concentrate and 1/2 teaspoon salt.
 Turn the mixed ingredients out into a serving bowl.
 Garnish with the 1/3 cup toasted sweetened coconut.
 Serve at room temperature.
+We didn’t time our steamed buns right so they didn’t rise enough.
+We ended up making this into an opened face sandwich.
+We used the chop sticks for our poke (recipe for that to come).

 Pork Belly on Steamed Buns